-The ‘Transforming Food, Land and Water Systems for Sustainable Healthy Diets‘ side event, organized by Stanford University, WorldFish, Environmental Defense Fund, UN Nutrition, CGIAR, and the International Livestock Research Institute, is an opportunity to discuss blue food and land systems together.
+The ‘Transforming Food, Land and Water Systems for Sustainable Healthy Diets‘ side event, organized by Stanford University, WorldFish, Environmental Defense Fund, UN Nutrition, CGIAR, and the International Livestock Research Institute, was an opportunity to discuss blue food and land systems together.
 Equitable access to nutritious, safe, and culturally appropriate foods is central to food systems transformation and making sustainable healthy diets a reality for all.

 Objectives of the Side Event:

-- Participants obtain an overview of the roles of aquatic foods and livestock-derived foods in sustainable food systems and healthy diets, including how they help vulnerable groups meet nutrient requirements and leveraging latest scientific research (like the Blue Foods Assessment)
+- Participants obtained an overview of the roles of aquatic foods and livestock-derived foods in sustainable food systems and healthy diets, including how they help vulnerable groups meet nutrient requirements and leveraging latest scientific research (like the Blue Foods Assessment)

-- Participants have benefited from a balanced debate about these foods, from several perspectives: health, sustainability, and equity
+- Participants benefited from a balanced debate about these foods, from several perspectives: health, sustainability, and equity

 Watch the full recording of the event below!